Boiler in Driggs, ID

 For the sake of safety and performance, the maximum amount of pressure that any residential boiler should have is 30 PSI.
 As seen above, this means that anything over two bars puts a boiler at risk of serious damage.
 If your boiler maintains a pressure reading of 1.5 bars while cold, you want to make sure that it doesn’t experience any pressure gains that exceed 0.5 bars throughout its first hour of operation.

-What Happens When Boiler Pressure Falls Too Low?
+What Happens When Pressure Falls Too Low?

 Excess pressure is often a concern among homeowners with boiler heat systems.
 However, low pressure can be just as problematic.
 When too much pressure is lost, boilers have a tendency to lock themselves out.
 When lockout occurs, boilers have to be repressurized and reset before they’ll restart.